ianawilson/BbQuick/README.md

 This project started development for Jeff Bigham's *Human Computer Interaction* class (CSC212) at the University of Rochester in the Fall of 2011 with the help of Trevor Filer and Chelsea Flint.

+BbQuick and its creators are not affiliated with and are not endorsed by Blackboard in any way.